neccher/Election_Analysis/README.md

 ## Election Audit Summary

-As long as the CSV files that hold the data for future elections retains the same format, each row is a single vote, the second column (index 1) is the county, and the third column (index 2) is the candidate, then this script will be able to perform the same analysis.
+As long as the CSV files that hold the data for future elections retains the same format, each row is a single vote, the second column (index 1) is the county, and the third column (index 2) is the candidate, then this script will be able to perform the same analysis in future elections.
 The user will only need to modify the `file_to_load` variable to represent the file with the election data and add a repository within their working directory to hold an election analysis text file.